 I would try almost any do-it-yourself project at least once.
-I replaced light fixtures, refinished existing ones, stripped wallpaper, and painted with some successful results.
-I also punched a hole in the bath tub while standing on a stool painting the wall above it.
-Part of the window frame split off and fell on the floor while I was screwing in the curtain rod holder.
-Apparently, you are supposed to drill a hole first.
+I’ve replaced light fixtures, refinished existing ones, stripped wallpaper, and painted, with some success.
+I’ve also punched a large hole in the bath tub while standing in it on a stool painting the wall above.
+A piece of the window frame split off and fell to the floor while I was screwing in a curtain rod holder.
+Apparently, you’re supposed to drill a hole first.
 I could go on and on.

-These days, I prefer to leave these types of things to others who are more skilled while I use my time and efforts to concentrate on another kind of do-it-yourself project that requires that I maintain a mental health tool box.
+These days, I prefer to leave the household projects to others who are more skilled while I use my time and efforts to concentrate on another kind of do-it-yourself project that requires that I keep a well stocked mental health tool box.
 I find that this brings me a lot more peace of mind!
-I have spent years assembling my mental health tool box and getting well acquainted with each item in it.
-Unlike my power drill, I have actually read the owner’s manual for each item in the box.

-In the book, The Seeker’s Guide, Elizabeth Lesser, co-founder of the Omega Institute, America’s largest adult-education center focusing on wellness and spirituality, introduces the ideas of a “heartfulness toolbox” and a “soulfulness toolbox” and suggests a diversity of specific choices including prayers, meditations, books, audiotapes and music to begin to assemble such a toolbox of your own.
+In the book, The Seeker’s Guide (previously published as The New American Spirituality), Elizabeth Lesser, co-founder of the Omega Institute, introduces the ideas of a “heartfulness toolbox” and a “soulfulness toolbox” and suggests a diversity of specific choices including prayers, meditations, books, audiotapes and music to begin to assemble such a toolbox of your own.

-I read her book in the dark days immediately following my suicide attempt five years ago which resulted in a serious brain injury and losing custody of my two sons.
-While I did not consciously intend to assemble a mental health tool box, I realize that this is what I did over the years of recovering and gaining strength emotionall, psychologically and mentally.
-My lifestyle has changed to incorporate these tools on a regular basis.
+I read her book in the dark days following my suicide attempt years ago, which resulted in a serious brain injury and losing custody of my two sons.
+I needed some serious tools.
+While I wasn’t not consciously putting together a mental health toolbox, I realize now that this is exactly what I was doing over the years of recovering and gaining strength emotionally, psychologically, and mentally.

-Meditation is the duct tape of my mental health toolbox because it works in almost every situation no matter what it might be.
-I practice it daily.
+Meditation is the duct tape of my mental health toolbox because it works in every situation for me, no matter what is happening.
+I have a daily practice.
 Meditation soothes and calms me while keeping me centered and helping me to maintain a healthy attitude regardless of the external circumstances of my life.
-(Read more about meditation here: The Myth and Magic of Meditation and here: What Meditation is to Me.)
+(Read more about meditation: You Are Not Your Thoughts and The Myth and Magic of Meditation.)

-These are invaluable tools to me which cost nothing and can be taken anywhere I go.
-I know that, with these in my tool box, I can successfully navigate anything life may throw at me and that I will not only survive, but thrive even.
-These tools are the only true constants and the only things which I can control in an ever-changing world.
-This is what works for me.
+These practices are invaluable tools to me which cost nothing and can be taken with me wherever I go.
+I know that, with these tools in my tool box, I can successfully navigate anything life may throw at me and that I will not only survive, but thrive even.
+These mental health tools are the only true constants and the only things which I can control in an ever-changing world.
+This is what I have found works for me.

 I would encourage you to assemble your own toolbox.
 Maybe you already have one.
-Maybe ypur tools are well worn from use or maybe they are dusty and could stand to see the light of day.
-You have to find the things that work for you in your own life.
-Your toolbox may include some of the practices mentioned above or anything ranging from running, chanting, riding your motorcycle, talking to a therapist, journaling, painting or playing a musical instrument to participating in a drumming circle, hiking, volunteering, or singing.
+Maybe your tools are well worn from use or maybe they’re a little dusty and could stand to see the light of day.
+You have to find the right tools that work for you in your own life.
+Your toolbox may include some of the practices mentioned above or anything ranging from running, chanting, riding your motorcycle, talking to a therapist, journaling, painting or playing a musical instrument, participating in a drumming circle, hiking, volunteering, or singing.
 The point is to find what works for you and do it with regularity to your benefit.